 In 2020, we entered into a loan modification agreement on a \$26.5 million bridge loan with an interest rate of LIBOR plus 6.00% with a 2.375% LIBOR floor and a \$6.1 million mezzanine loan with a fixed rate of 12% collateralized by a retail property to: (1) reduce the interest rate on both loans to the greater of: (i) LIBOR plus 5.50% and (ii) 6.50%, and (2) to extend the maturity three years to December 2024.
-A portion of the foregoing interest equal to 2.00% will be deferred to payoff and will be waived if the loan is paid off by December 31, 2022.
-The loan modification agreement also included a \$6.0 million required principal paydown, which occurred at the closing of the modification transaction, and an \$8.0 million principal reduction once the borrower deposited an additional reserve of \$4.6 million in December 31, 2021, which was charged-off against the previously recorded allowance for credit losses.
+A portion of the foregoing interest equal to 2.00% was deferred to payoff and would have been waived if the loan was paid off by December 31, 2022, which did not take place.
+The loan modification agreement also included a \$6.0 million required principal paydown, which occurred at the closing of the modification transaction, and an \$8.0 million principal reduction once the borrower deposited an additional reserve of \$4.6 million, which took place in 2021 and was charged-off against the previously recorded allowance for credit losses.

 In 2019, we purchased \$50.0 million of a \$110.0 million bridge loan, which was collateralized by a hotel property and scheduled to mature in December 2022.
 In 2020, we recorded a \$7.5 million allowance for credit losses due to a reduction in the appraised value of the property.
 In 2020, we purchased the remaining \$60.0 million bridge loan at a discount for \$39.9 million, which we determined had experienced a more than insignificant deterioration in credit quality since origination and, therefore, deemed to be a purchased loan with credit deterioration.
-The \$20.1 million discount was classified as a noncredit discount and no portion of the discount was allocated to allowance for credit losses at the date of purchase since the appraised value of the property was greater than the purchase price.
+The \$20.1 million discount was classified as a noncredit discount and no portion of the discount was allocated to allowance for credit losses at the date of purchase, since the appraised value of the property was greater than the purchase price.
 Shortly after the purchase, we entered into a forbearance agreement with the borrower to temporarily reduce the interest rate from LIBOR plus 3.00% with a 1.50% LIBOR floor to a pay rate of 1.00% and to include a \$10.0 million principal reduction if the loan is paid off by March 2, 2021.
-In January 2021, we entered into a second forbearance agreement which temporarily eliminated the pay rate, extended the principal reduction payoff deadline to June 30, 2021 and increased the interest rate to an unaccrued default rate of 9.50%, which was deferred till payoff.
+In 2021, we entered into a second forbearance agreement that temporarily eliminated the pay rate, extended the principal reduction payoff deadline to June 30, 2021 and increased the interest rate to an unaccrued default rate of 9.50%, which was deferred until payoff.
 In June 2021, we received \$95.0 million for full satisfaction of these loans, reversed the \$7.5 million allowance for credit losses and recorded interest income of \$3.5 million.

 These two loan modifications were deemed troubled debt restructurings.
-There were no other loan modifications, refinancing's and/or extensions during 2021 or 2020 that were considered troubled debt restructurings.
+There were no other loan modifications, refinancing's and/or extensions during 2022 or 2021 that were considered troubled debt restructurings.

 Given the transitional nature of some of our real estate loans, we may require funds to be placed into an interest reserve, based on contractual requirements, to cover debt service costs.
-At December 31, 2021 and 2020, we had total interest reserves of \$87.4 million and \$78.3 million, respectively, on 328 loans and 186 loans, respectively, with an aggregate UPB of \$5.75 billion and \$3.60 billion, respectively.
+At December 31, 2022 and 2021, we had total interest reserves of \$123.7 million and \$87.4 million, respectively, on 480 loans and 328 loans, respectively, with an aggregate UPB of \$7.70 billion and \$5.75 billion, respectively.

-Note 4 - Loans Held-for-Sale, Net
+Note 4-Loans Held-for-Sale, Net

-Our GSE loans held-for-sale are typically sold within 60 days of loan origination, while our Private Label loans are generally expected to be sold and securitized within 180 days of loan origination.
+Our GSE loans held-for-sale are typically sold within 60 days of loan origination, while our non-GSE loans are generally expected to be sold and securitized within 180 days of loan origination.
 Loans held-for-sale, net consists of the following (in thousands):